atlantistechnology/sdt/README.md

 It would be nice to integrate `sdt` as a git subcommand, which should be straightforward.

-It would also be nice to allow `sdt` to be used an integration or extension to GitHub or other collaborative development services (Bitbucket, GitLab, etc) such that views of pull requests could be accompanied by the analysis `sdt` provides.
+It would also be nice to allow `sdt` to be used as an integration or extension to GitHub or other collaborative development services (Bitbucket, GitLab, etc) such that views of pull requests could be accompanied by the analysis `sdt` provides.

 ## Related tools